• Proposed

 Research needed

 Detailed habitat information are needed to properly assess the geographic range and habitat preferences of this species.
-Long term responses to disturbances due to logging, and low to high intensity fires.
+Long term responses to disturbances due to logging as well as to low to high intensity fires.

 Population size, distribution & trendsLife history & ecology